-2017 Trends in international student recruitment
+2017 Trends in student recruitment

-These days, there is a widespread and wide-ranging conversation about globalization; but only by visiting classrooms in every corner of the world can you see it in action.
+[REPORT] These days, there is a widespread and wide-ranging conversation about globalization; but only by visiting classrooms in every corner of the world can you see it in action.
 International students around the world are part of a movement bigger than themselves – a movement involving millions of people at thousands of campuses.

 At the moment there are more than 5 million students pursuing their education outside of their home countries – a number three times that of international student enrolments in 1990.
 By 2022, the number of internationally mobile students is expected to reach 7 million.
 The most significant growth in international education comes from Asian students, who are looking to study abroad in English.